-If you are processing personal data, do the following:
+If you collect personal data, do the following:

 1. Plan what data you need

 Understand the objectives of your study both now and in the future.
 Think about what data you need and also what data you do not need.
 Think of how you can design your study so that your data is least identifiable while still accomplishing your goals.
 These data minimization and privacy by default principles are core principles of the General Data Protection Regulation (GDPR).
 More information on what is personal data can be found in: https://tietosuoja.fi/en/what-is-personal-data.

 2. Plan the entire life cycle of personal data processing

-3. Consider data security and use Aalto's information systems
+3. Take care of data security and use Aalto University approved information systems

-For more information about data security, please see Aalto's General instructions for secure processing of personal data linked below (particularly sections 3, 9, 11, 12 and Special Instructions sections 1 and 2)
+General instructions for secure processing of personal data, especially sections 3, 9, 11, 12 and Special Instructions 1 and 2.